 Willy Nilly Hearsay – No!: Justice Vogelsang in 1990 in Lisanti v Lisanti, rang a cautionary bell that lawyers and judges have unfortunately frequently ignored for more than two decades now.
 The Mother put forward as an exhibit “a lengthy prose statement” that covered many aspects of the Father’s alleged abusive behaviour.
-His Honour stated at paragraph 4:
+His Honour stated in paragraph 4:

 The judge continued his analysis:

 There has been a disturbing tendency in recent months to attempt to incorporate, in motion material, renditions of statements allegedly made by parties or other sources without their inclusion in an affidavit.
-The rules, however, require evidence on a motion to be by way of affidavit.
+The rules, however, require evidence on a motion to be by way of an affidavit.
 The basis of that requirement is obvious.
 Without the possibility of testing an allegation through cross-examination, there is an incentive to swell the evidence freely with unsupported statements by persons not clearly identified and, therefore, safe from inquisition.
 That is the situation with this exhibit.

 … It is not enough to characterize the requirement in the rules as a “general rule” only.
 The fact that the statements made may possess some superficial relevance does not, in my view, transform inadmissible evidence into an acceptable form.
 If the respondent wishes to describe events during her marriage or happenings that were said by somebody else to have occurred during an access visit, then she must state them herself in an affidavit, if they are to be considered.
-The production of these statements in their present form is improper, greatly prejudicial and scandalous.
-It cannot be salvaged by resort to a plea concerning urgency or the demands of time.
-I will give them no consideration whatever in deciding this motion.
+The production of these statements in their present form is improper, greatly prejudicial, and scandalous.
+It cannot be salvaged by resorting to a plea concerning urgency or the demands of time.
+I will give them no consideration whatsoever in deciding this motion.

 Covid Evidence: All this leads us to examine the nature of evidence in Covid cases – where such “evidence” was not properly admissible.